Bank of America TENANT OVERVIEW

 - Leases afford rental increases throughout the primary term, many with annual rental increases

-- Generally well located, either as out parcel to grocery anchored shopping center
+- Generally well located, either as out parcel to grocery anchored shopping center or urban city center

 - Retail banking industry outlook on necessity of physical locations is evolving

 - When located as a part of a shopping center, some use restrictions may apply

 - Net income of $7.0 Billion